Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 ANIMALS:

-3. Animals must demonstrate that they have the ability to NOT simply tolerate but rather accept, seek and enjoy interaction with a variety of different people in each exercise - demonstrating a relaxed body posture and facial expressions that show they are friendly, calm, well mannered and willing to be handled and restrained by people who walk, talk, and behave differently (wild gesturing, angry yelling, exuberant and clumsy).
+3. Animals must demonstrate that they have the ability to NOT simply tolerate but rather seek and enjoy interaction with a variety of different people in each exercise - demonstrating a relaxed body posture and facial expressions that show they are friendly, calm, well mannered and willing to be handled and restrained by people who walk, talk, and behave differently (wild gesturing, angry yelling, exuberant and clumsy).
 (See SOCIALIZATION)

 4. Animals must demonstrate confidence around various hospital equipment (wheelchairs, walkers, IV poles, etc.) and loud noises.